msillano/tuyaDAEMON/tuyaDAEMON/README.md

         - [node-red-node-mysql](https://flows.nodered.org/node/node-red-node-mysql)
         - [node-red-contrib-config](https://flows.nodered.org/node/node-red-contrib-config)
    2. Import `tuyaDAEMON.json` and all required xxxx.json file in node-red.
-   3. Configure in tuyaDAEMON the DB node `append to DB`
+   3. Configure in tuyaDAEMON the DB node `append to DB` (optional: you can disable/delete the DB node).
    4. Add to tuyaDAEMON your device(s).
 See [step-by-step instructions](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON).
    5. You can delete the unused modules and `example` nodes.